sourcegraph/handbook/content/company/team/nick.md

 These 1-1s are intended to be casual and informal conversations to build deeper relationships, for me to listen, gather your feedback and insights, and discuss anything top of mind for you.
 These are not intended for status updates.

-If you receive a calendar invite from me but you need to change the date/time or you prefer not to meet, please update the invite.
+If you receive a calendar invite from me but you need to change the date/time or you prefer not to meet, please just let me know or update the invite directly.

 If you want to meet more frequently, please schedule time on my calendar or reach out to [Michal](index.md#michal-sennett) to help schedule.